samuelburbulla/dune-mmesh/doc/concepts/moving.rst

-For a conservative projection of discrete functions we compute a cut-set triangulation which enables evalutation with agglomerated quadrature rules on triangles.
+For a conservative projection of discrete functions we compute a cut-set triangulation which enables evaluation with agglomerated quadrature rules on triangles.
 Here, we prolong from an old cell onto such a cut triangle and prolong onto the new cell.
 This whole projection is performed under the hood and just assumes that you use the callback adaptation in dune-fem.
 We use a similar concept on the interface grid that enables projection of discrete functions on the interface.